-What makes a Successful Charity Web Design ?
+What makes a Successful Charity Web Design?
 For a successful organisation, it is imperative to have a Digital Strategy in place.
-This is to help the organisation grow and reach the right audience, in conjunction with the help of a digital skilled workforce.
+This is to help the organisation grow and reach the right audience, in conjunction with the help of a digitally skilled workforce.
 The Charity Digital Skills Report of 2018 stated that in the UK, 45% of charities are lacking any sort of Digital Strategy.

 A website is the main gateway to success for any digital domain and it is important for charities to build their websites following best practices.
 A well-designed website can help bring in donations and create awareness of their work.
 Do you run a charity organisation?
 Are you working on a charity web design and wondering what aspects you should give special attention to?